danieltamming/danieltamming.github.io/index.md

 <link rel="stylesheet" href="https://danitamm.github.io/assets/css/style.css">

 This website summarizes several of the technical projects that I've worked on in the last couple of years.
-Projects range from practical (a transit routing algorithm, a traffic congestion predictor) to entertaining (a Messenger [chatbot](https://www.messenger.com/t/102447081166159) that talks like a hockey player in a post-game interview), and everything in between.
+Projects range from practical (transit routing algorithm, traffic congestion predictor) to entertaining (Messenger [chatbot](https://www.messenger.com/t/102447081166159) that talks like a hockey player in a post-game interview), and everything in between.

 ### **Table of Contents**:
 1. [Research](#1-research)